rcalixte/wayland-book/src/introduction/high-level-design.md

 ## In practice

-There are many distinct software components in Wayland ecosystem.
-This complex and intimidating flowchart should confuse things nicely:
+There are many distinct software components in desktop ecosystem.
+There are tools like mesa for rendering (and each of its drivers), the Linux KMS/DRM subsystem, buffer allocation with GBM, the userspace libdrm library, libinput and evdev, and much more still.

-TODO: Make a confusing flowchart showing the relationship between all of the components.

-Illustrated here is the complex landscape which makes up the *Linux* desktop.
 Don't worry - expertise with most of these systems is not required for understanding Wayland, and in any case are largely beyond the scope of this book.
 In fact, the Wayland protocol is quite conservative and abstract, and a Wayland-based desktop could easily be built & run most applications without implicating any of this software.
 That being said, a surface-level understanding of what these pieces are and how they work is useful.
 Let's start from the bottom and work our way up.

 ## The hardware